mtrevisan/Boxon/README.md

 - `unitOfMeasure`: the unit of measure, optional (the format should follow [UCUM](https://ucum.org/ucum.html)/[ISO 80000](https://en.wikipedia.org/wiki/Unified_Code_for_Units_of_Measure) standard).
 - `minProtocol`: minimum protocol for which this configuration message is valid, optional (should follow [Semantic Versioning](https://semver.org/)).
 - `maxProtocol`: maximum protocol for which this configuration message is valid, optional (should follow [Semantic Versioning](https://semver.org/)).
 - `enumeration`: enumeration for this field, optional.
-If the field is a single enum, then each value of this enum is mutually exclusive.
+If the field is not an array, then each value of this enum is mutually exclusive.
 - `terminator`: the string that terminates the skip (defaults to empty string), optional.

 #### description